Friends of COP

 Dr Ngozi Okonjo-Iweala

 Dr Ngozi Okonjo-Iweala is an economist and international development expert with over 30 years of experience.
-She is Chair of the Board of Gavi, the Vaccine Alliance and of the African Risk Capacity (ARC).
+She is Director General of the World Trade Organization, and was formerly Chair of the Board of Gavi, the Vaccine Alliance and of the African Risk Capacity (ARC).
 She is Co-Chair of The Global Commission on the Economy and Climate and also Co-Chair of the Board of Lumos, a small-cap renewable energy company.
 She also sits on the Boards of Standard Chartered PLC and Twitter Inc. She was recently appointed as AU Special Envoy to mobilise International support for the fight against COVID-19 and WHO Special Envoy for Access to COVID-19 Tools Accelerator.

 Mr Nick Mabey

 Chief Executive of E3G

 Nick Mabey is Chief Executive and a founder director of E3G (Third Generation Environmentalism) a non-profit European organisation dedicated to accelerating the transition to sustainable development.
 In addition to his management role, Nick works on European climate and energy policy, climate diplomacy and foreign policy, and the security implications of climate change and resource scarcity.
 Nick was previously a senior advisor in the UK Prime Minister’s Strategy Unit leading work on energy, climate change, countries at risk of instability, organised crime and fisheries.
 Before he joined the UK government, Nick was Head of Economics and Development at WWF-UK.
 Nick is currently serving on the London Sustainable Development Commission and as a trustee of the Ashden Awards.